 Marcus Weeks is the author of the '...In Minutes' series, published by Quercus.
 He is also the author of How Many Molehills in a Mountain?: Measuring What You Don't Know in Terms of What You Do and Music: A Crash Course, and has contributed to many titles for Dorling Kindersley, including The Philosophy Book, the Millennium Encyclopedia, and both Science and Art in 'The Definitive Visual Guide' series.

-Suzy Wengel is a nutritional advisor, lecturer, scientific researcher and director of the biotech company RiboTask.Suzy developed the Sense Diet to overcome her own weight gain, and it enabled her to lose 40kg in 9 months.
+Suzy Wengel is a nutritional advisor, lecturer, scientific researcher and director of the biotech company RiboTask.Suzy developed the Sense Diet to overcome her own weight gain, and it enabled her to lose 40kg in 9 months in 2011 - and keep it off.
 She has since helped hundreds of clients to achieve their own goals by following the diet.
 She has written The Scandi Sense Diet so that you can see the benefits for yourself at home.Suzy lives in Denmark with her husband Jesper and their five children.

 Da-Hae was born in Busan, South Korea, but raised in England from the age of three.
 Her mother continued to cook Korean food in England, often using ingenious substitutions, so Da-Hae enjoyed Korean breakfasts, lunches and dinners every day.
 With her husband, Gareth West, she decided to start their street food company Busan BBQ in 2013, with Da-Hae now running the business full-time.
 Da-Hae, Gareth and Busan BBQ have been featured in the media on numerous occasions, from the Travel Channel and BBC's The One Show to many excellent reviews and features in press ranging nationals such as the Telegraph and the Independent to magazines such as Stylist.

 Da-Hae and Gareth West